-To access ACTS, go to the Arkansas Department of Higher Education website, http://adhe.edu, and click on the "Institutions" tab.
-Next, click "Academic Affairs" and finally, "Arkansas Course Transfer System."
+To access ACTS, go to the Arkansas Department of Higher Education website, http://adhe.edu, and click on the "Students & Parents" tab.
+Next, click "Transfer Info for Students" and finally, "Arkansas Course Transfer System."

 ACTS equivalent course numbers are listed in the course descriptions section of the catalog.
 For questions concerning the transferability of courses not listed on the ACTS transfer list, contact the Registrar's Office at the receiving institution.